DevExpress-Examples/xaf-how-to-highlight-invalid-properties-when-a-view-is-activated/Readme.md

 # XAF - How to Highlight Invalid Properties Immediately in an Invoked View

-Normally, XAF [Validation Module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module) validates data when a user saves or deletes an object.
+The XAF [Validation Module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module) usually validates data when a user saves or deletes an object.
 This example demonstrates how to check validation rules when a user activates a View or changes the View's object.

 ![image](https://user-images.githubusercontent.com/14300209/231460334-e1460828-0d91-4d0f-9fbc-1175b3c22404.png)